leoashcraft/Resume/README.md

 Software Engineer @ SFG | Full Stack Web Development + Data Science

 I am a Software Engineer at SFG, a leading provider of data-driven solutions for businesses.
-With over ten of experience in IT and five in software development, I have a passion for creating innovative web applications and automating mundane tasks with astute and visionary methodologies.
+With over ten years of experience in IT and three in software development, I have a passion for creating innovative web applications and automating mundane tasks with astute and visionary methodologies.

 At SFG, I contribute to the development of a partner data analytics portal that helps optimize business decisions and strategies.
 I utilize PHP, SQL, JavaScript, HTML, CSS, and other technologies to create scalable and user-friendly web applications and solutions.
 I also collaborate with my team to develop various partner web apps and evaluate and test software while rectifying bugs.